Bluetooth® Channel Sounding

 Bluetooth technology has continuously improved over its 25-year history.
 It has taken a positive evolutionary path that has yielded a series of remarkable new features and improvements to the results that products can achieve with it.

-The forthcoming update to the Bluetooth Core Specification adds a new feature called Bluetooth Channel Sounding which enables secure fine ranging between two Bluetooth devices and is the topic of this paper.
-The information contained in this paper is based on a working draft of a potential Bluetooth specification that is subject to change.
-Furthermore, this paper is not intended to replace or be a substitute for the Bluetooth Core Specification.
+The update to the Bluetooth Core Specification adds a new feature called Bluetooth Channel Sounding which enables secure fine ranging between two Bluetooth devices and is the topic of this paper.
+This paper is not intended to replace or be a substitute for the Bluetooth Core Specification.

 2. Background